 “The child’s symptomatic state during the bus journey is especially concerning, as it presented multiple opportunities for exposures – including high-risk exposures – involving many people,” it added.

 The girl was seen by health workers on October 20 in Kayes but was referred to another hospital the next day where she tested positive for typhoid but was also bleeding from her nose.
+It was not until October 23 that she tested positive for Ebola, WHO said.

 WHO said that 43 contacts had been identified and isolated but a second Malian health official, who asked not to be identified, told Reuters that authorities estimated that at least 300 people had been in contact with the infected child.